-This Caterpillar is buff coloured, with black, white, and yellow stripes along its body, and a pale brown head.
-The thorax is black with white spots.
+This Caterpillar is dark brown, with a broad yellow or orange dorsal stripe, and several white stripes along each side of its body.
+The caterpillar has a pale brown head.
+The thorax is dark brown with white spots.
 The body is covered sparsely in short stiff white hairs.
 It lives and pupates communally in a silken web of leaves and frass on its foodplant.
 It feeds on :

 and grows to a length of about 3 cms.

 The adult has brown forewings and yellow hind wings.
 The forewing has a dark tip, and the hind wings have a black scalloped border.
 It has a wingspan of about 3 cms.

 The species is found in eastern Australia, including:

 Further reading :

 Moths of Australia,